 Do you primarily hunt deer sized game at ranges less than 200 yards?
 All three cartridges will work extremely well under those conditions and there is very little difference between them at short range.
 Go with the .450 Bushmaster if you want a bolt-action rifle or a wider variety of hunting ammo to choose from.

-Do you hunt in a state like Indiana or Michigan that restricts rifle deer hunters to using a straight walled cartridge?
+Do you hunt in a state that restricts rifle deer hunters to using a straight walled cartridge?
 The .450 Bushmaster and .50 Beowulf are usually permitted in these states and are more than powerful enough to get the job done during any conceivable deer hunting situation.

 Even though they have slightly different pros and cons, the .450 Bushmaster, .458 SOCOM, and .50 Beowulf are all great rifle cartridges, particularly for hunters fond of the AR platform.
 While the differences between them (450 Bushmaster vs 458 SOCOM vs 50 Beowulf) are relatively large in a few areas, they’re all good choices for a wide range of hunting tasks.